dkiang/Nodes/Nodes/README.md

 3. Drag nodes to position them
 4. Double-tap a node to activate/deactivate it
 5. Use the undo button to revert changes
+6. Rotate the device to automatically reposition nodes for optimal visibility

 ### Creating Connections
 1. Tap a node to start creating a connection